-Program activities are for kids who will be attending Kindergarten in Fall 2018.
+Program activities are for kids who will are 8-12 years old.

 Children are encouraged to take responsibility for their own behavior and generate ideas for solving social conflicts.
 Discipline is constructive in nature and includes these techniques: